PortSwigger/multi-totp-authenticator/README.md

 ## Acknowledgements
 - TOTPs are generated using code from [RFC 6238 Appendix A](https://datatracker.ietf.org/doc/html/rfc6238#appendix-A) by Johan Rydell, published under the IETF Trust's Revised BSD License.
+- QR code scanning is done using the [ZXing](https://github.com/zxing/zxing) library, which is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0.html).